metamapper-io/docs/docs/metadata-schema-inspection.md

 ![datastore-data-assets](/img/guides/datastore-data-assets.png)

-Using object identities, metadata that you add via [annotations](metadata-management--annotations), [custom fields](metadata-management--custom-fields), and other mechanisms will be retained between syncs.
+Using object identities, metadata that you add via [annotations](metadata-management--annotations), [custom properties](metadata-management--custom-properties), and other mechanisms will be retained between syncs.

 > Search is a powerful way to find data assets.
 Check out the [Search](metadata-management--search) section for more details.